Astrank/visual-fretboard/README.md

 # Visual Fretboard

-Visual Fretboard is an interactive guitar fretboard that helps visualize notes, scales, and chords.
+Visual Fretboard is an interactive guitar fretboard that helps to visualize notes, scales, and chords.
 Built with Vue and deployed in Netlify.

 **Live demo:** https://awesome-lewin-14c85d.netlify.app/